 environment.

-Each user can define his own variables.
+Each user can define their own variables.

-It's also possible to have a ChatGPT like conversation with the official OpenAI integration (GPT3.5)!
+It's also possible to have a ChatGPT-like conversation with the official OpenAI integration (GPT-3.5)!

 Just type "openai" or "chatgpt" before your question to create a new thread which behaves like the well-known ChatGPT page.
 The content of the last 10 messages is used as context.
 To make it work, a valid "openai.api_key" must be provided in the configuration.